 At Lakeland, singing in a choir doesn't require an amazing voice, any prior experience (though we love experienced singers) or the ability to read music (we will teach you).
 We meet all of our singers where they are and, with the training we provide, everyone who participates will have the opportunity to make music at a high level.

-If you’re interested, sign up for a choral placement (not an audition - everyone gets in), and read more about our three choirs and what to expect at your choral placement date!
+If you’re interested, sign up for a choral placement hearing, and read more about our two choirs and what to expect at your choral placement date!

 - Sing something - Some voices are louder, some are softer.
 Some voices are brighter, some are darker.
 This is your time to demonstrate your singing so that we can hear the characteristics of your voice.
 You can sing anything you like (art song, aria, folk song, hymn, or musical theatre piece) but don’t worry if you don’t have any pieces prepared— we will have copies of “My Country ‘Tis of Thee” and “Hark!
 The Herald Angels Sing” in case you want to sing one of those.
 We will have a pianist to play sheet music for you but please bring a copy for him/her to play from and remember that he/she will be sightreading (don’t bring anything with a difficult piano part or don’t expect it to be played note-for-note!).

 - Tonal Memory - The pianist will play a few notes on the piano, you sing them back on any syllable you like (e.g. “la,” “noo,” etc.), as accurately as possible.
 There will be a series of short passages and they will get a little more difficult each time.